 Importance of Training and Development

 Employee turnover, lost productivity, absenteeism, low presentism, and a lack of skills negatively affect job performance and customer satisfaction.
-According to Gallup, companies that have actively interested and dedicated employees see 41% lower absenteeism rates, and 17% higher productivity.
+According to Gallup, companies with actively interested and dedicated employees see 41% lower absenteeism rates and 17% higher productivity.

 What is your human resources department doing to reduce employee productivity problems at the office that result from caregiving problems at home?
 If you are like most corporations, you may not realize you have a caregiving problem.
 A deep-dive employee training and development digital caregiving program by expert Pamela D Wilson provides a caregiving awareness plan, employee training, and a feedback loop for an elder care solution for human resource departments.

 Supporting working caregivers is vital for many reasons.
 As a human resource manager, you substantiate the benefits of employee training and development programs to management.
 Juggling work and caregiving places working caregivers in high-pressure situations.

 One in four millennials is caring for sick or disabled parents.
 A Gallup report on the millennial generation reveals that 21% of millennials say they’ve changed jobs within the past year, more than three times the number of non-millennials who report the same.
 Gallup estimates that millennial turnover costs the U.S. economy $30.5 billion annually.